Join-pattern: Scheme

 Guards is essential to guarantee that only data with a matching key is updated/retrieved.
 Propagation can cancel an item, reads its contents and puts backs an item into a store.
 Of course, the item is also in the store during the reading.
 The guards is expressed with shared variables.
-And so the novelty is that the join patern can contains now propagated and simplified parts.
+And so the novelty is that the join pattern can contains now propagated and simplified parts.
 So in Scheme, the part before / is propagated and the part after / is removed.

 The use of the Goal-Based is to divise the work in many tasks and joins all results at the end with the join pattern.
 A system named "MiniJoin" has implemented to use the intermediate result to solve the others tasks if it's possible.
 If is not possible it waits the solution of others tasks to solve itself.

 So the concurrent join pattern application executed in parallel on a multi-core architecture doesn't guarantee that parallel execution lead to conflicts.
 To Guarantee this and a high degree of parallelism, a Software Transactional Memory (STM) within a highlytuned concurrent data structure based on atomic compare-and-swap (CAS) is use.
 This allows to run many concurrents operations in parallel on multi-core architecture.
 Moreover, an atomic execution is used to prevent the "false conflict" between CAS and STM.